• Skip to primary navigation

 • 15 dried Turkish Apricots 110 grams

-• ½ cup coconut oil 80 grams, plus some more to grease the baking pan
+• ½ cup coconut oil 80 grams, plus more to grease the baking pan

-• 1 cup pea milk or any other unsweetened plant milk 225 ml
+• 1 cup cashew milk or any other unsweetened plant milk 225 ml

 • 4 eggs